UN Sustainable Development Goals

 Research

-- The Centre for Transitional Justice and Post-Conflict Reconstruction is a collaborative, interdisciplinary centre that brings together experts from across the Western community whose teaching and research focus on issues including transitional justice, reconciliation, criminal accountability, legal reconstruction, the environment, human rights, and more.
+• The Centre for Transitional Justice and Post-Conflict Reconstruction unites interdisciplinary experts at Western, specializing in topics like transitional justice, reconciliation, criminal accountability, legal reconstruction, environment, and human rights.

 Outreach

-- Western Model UN Society was founded to provide a platform for students to practice diplomacy and discuss important international political issues in a setting that simulates the actual United Nations.
+• Western Model United Nations was founded to provide a platform for students to practice diplomacy and discuss important international political issues in a setting that simulates the actual United Nations.

 Teaching